 Like many of you, COVID19 means much uncertainty around my work which affects our livelihood.
 The pre-cursor to my pandemic is that I’ve been facing this same uncertainty for the past six months.
 To that effect, I’ve already had to adapt at great personal cost and feel I’ve fought my mental battle ahead of time.

-Almost 10 weeks into the pandemic, I’m consistently strong, unshaken, and centered.
+Six weeks into the pandemic, I’m consistently strong, unshaken, and centered.
 Yet I know others are struggling, and so I feel a duty to share what I know has helped me.